mynk93/expense-manager-demo/README.md

 ## Highlights

-* Built purely with React hooks and no classes were used.
+* Built purely with React hooks and Function Components
 * Toggle between light/dark mode with your setting remembered.
 * Material UI principles were followed